YoshioNishimoto/Some-Developments-with-OpenMolcas/doc/source/users.guide/programs/caspt2.rst

   Activate DMRG-CASPT2 calculation with |molcas|--CheMPS2 interface.
   The keyword :kword:`3RDM` must be used in :program:`RASSCF`.
   The program will skip the calculations of the :math:`n`-particle reduced density matrix.
-  Note that multi-state calculations are not supported, the calculation will run but produce wrong CASPT2 total energy.
+  Note that multistate calculations are not supported, the calculation will run but produce wrong CASPT2 total energy.
   Always specify :kword:`MULTi` = 1 *iroot*, where *iroot* is the root index.

   .. xmldoc:: <KEYWORD MODULE="CASPT2" NAME="CHEMPS2" APPEAR="DMRG-CASPT2 (CheMPS2)" KIND="SINGLE" LEVEL="BASIC">